Ananyaearth/TCR-Project-/README.md

     git clone https://github.com/Ananyaearth/TCR-Project-.git
     ```

-2. Navigate to the project directory:
+2. Install dependencies:

     ```
-    cd TCR-Project-
+    pip install -r requirements.txt
     ```

-3. Install the required dependencies:

-    ```
-    pip install numpy pandas matplotlib xgboost jupyterlab
-    ```

-4. Launch Jupyter Notebook:

-    ```
-    jupyter notebook
-    ```

-5. Open the `XGBoost_model.ipynb` notebook in your browser and execute each cell to train the model and make predictions.

 ## Usage

-1. Load the dataset `Calories.csv` into the notebook.
+1. Open the `Xgboost_model.ipynb` notebook using Jupyter or any compatible environment.

-2. Follow the steps outlined in the notebook to preprocess the data, train the XGBoost model, and make predictions.
+2. Run the cells in the notebook sequentially to preprocess the data, train the XGBoost model, evaluate its performance, and make predictions.

-3. Evaluate the model's performance using appropriate metrics and visualizations.
-4. Use the trained model to predict calorie expenditure for new users or scenarios.
+3. Ensure that both `calories.csv` and `exercise.csv` are in the same directory as the notebook, or provide the correct file paths within the notebook.

+## Dataset

+- **calories.csv**: Contains records of calorie counts for different users.
+- **exercise.csv**: Contains user information and exercise details used for modeling calorie expenditure.

+## Model Evaluation

+The performance of the XGBoost model is evaluated using metrics such as Mean Absolute Error (MAE), Mean Squared Error (MSE), and R-squared (R2) score.
+These metrics provide insights into how well the model predicts calorie expenditure based on the given features.

 ## License